Course of Study Design and Development Policy

 Accreditation Committee oversees the development of the design and application for a new course of study.
 To do this the following steps are generally undertaken:

-A proposal for a new course of study (including nested courses) must first be submitted to Development Committee using the Course of Study Development Proposal Template.
+A proposal for a new course of study (including nested courses) must first be submitted to Accreditation Committee using the Course of Study Development Proposal Template.
 This proposal should include:

 - proposed course of study title(s);

 - proposed start date;

-- proposed rationale, including how the proposed course aligns to the Strategic Plan of the college as well as a description of how it will integrate the AC Graduate Attributes;
+- proposed rationale, including how the proposed course aligns to AC's Strategic Plan as well as a description of how it will integrate the AC Graduate Attributes;

 - proposed budget for the development of the course of study (including a list of staff to be involved).

 2. Approval to proceed

-If the proposal is accepted by Development Committee, then it is sent to both Executive and Academic Board for recommendation.
+If the proposal is accepted by Accreditation Committee, then it is sent to both Executive and Academic Board for recommendation.
 If it is recommended by both Executive and Academic Board, it will then proceed to Council.
 It will then either be approved or not approved by Council.

-For VET courses of study and skills sets: after Council approval and required ASQA processes these may be added to the scope of offerings.
+For VET training packages and skill sets: after Council approval these may be added to AC’s scope of offerings using required ASQA processes.

-3. For HE courses of study: Course Development Committee appointed
+3. For HE courses of study and VET accredited courses: Course Development Committee appointed

-If a HE course of study is approved by Council, Development Committee will be tasked with overseeing the development of the course, according to the AC Course of Study template and guidelines.
-Development Committee will appoint a Course Development Committee (CDC) which will usually include the Dean of Faculty (or delegated representative), other relevant academic staff and at least one external member from a relevant field.
+If a course of study is approved by Council, Accreditation Committee will be tasked with overseeing the development of the course, according to the AC Course of Study template and guidelines.
+Accreditation Committee will appoint a Course Development Committee (CDC) which will usually include the Head of School (or delegated representative), other relevant academic staff and at least one external member from a relevant field.
 A chair will also be nominated.